 You wouldn’t just unplug a Windows computer either.
 With Linux computers, and especially the microSD card-supported Raspberry Pi’s, it’s only a matter of time before data corruption occurs during powercuts.

 Linux has read-write caches to speed up file operations.
-When you just unplug power from the Pi, you may lose the information in the write caches that has not yet been written to the microSD.
+When you just unplug power from the Pi, you may lose the information in the write caches that have not made it to the microSD.

 As mentioned earlier, the microSD controller is actively shifting data at runtime at runtime for wear-leveling, and avoiding read disturb.
 This happens without the Linux system’s knowledge (“transparent”).
 And depending on the manufacturer, more or less conservatively.
 Also here – especially during write operations! – data damage and losses can occur.